valkey-io/valkey-rfc/Bloom.md

 **write operations (BF.ADD/MADD/INSERT/RESERVE):**

-If the write operation requires creation of a new bloom filter on a particular bloom object, we will compute the memory usage of the bloom filter that is about to be created (based on capacity and false positive rate).
+If the write operation requires creation of a new bloom filter on a particular bloom object, we will compute the memory usage of the bloom filter that is about to be created (based on capacity and false-positive rate).
 If the memory usage is greater than 64 MB (`bloom_filter_max_memory_usage` constant), the write operation will be rejected.

 Scalable Bloom filters will grow in used memory after creation of the bloom object - but only as a result of a BF.ADD, BF.MADD,